You may not know it now, but financial decisions made in your teens will have a lasting impact.

 As a teen, you may not have many unexpected expenses, but you may have some larger savings goals, such as a car, senior trip, college, etc., and setting money aside regularly is a great way to reach those goals.

 To be able to save, you first have to have a sensible budget.
 Take time to review your income and expenses.
 Often times, you don’t know exactly what you earn or where your money is going until you take a closer look.

-Once you have an idea of how much you earn and spend, you can plan for what you want to spend on different items or categories moving forward.
+Once you have an idea of how much you earn and spend, you can plan for how much you want to spend on different items or categories moving forward.
 Here’s where you can shift money around to ensure you’re contributing enough to an emergency fund and other financial goals.
 The key is to stick with it.

 Imagine you have two friends who ask to borrow money from you.
 One has paid you back before and you’ve never loaned money to the other.
 Which of the two would you lend money to?
-The answer is likely the person who not only has history but who has positive history of paying you back vs. no history at all.
+The answer is likely the person who has positive history of paying you back vs. no history at all.

 Establishing good credit habits early on is important and though you may not need credit now, there will likely come a time when you do.
-For this reason, you want to establish credit and build positive credit history.
-Your chances of being approved for future loans and on better terms increases.
+Interest rates on loans and even getting the job you want can be affected by what kind of credit you have.
 Click here for additional resources on understanding credit.

-Soon you will begin getting credit card offers.
+Soon you’ll begin getting credit card offers.
 A credit card can be a great tool for building credit or it can be your worst nightmare.
 It all comes down to using credit responsibly.
 Know that a credit card isn’t a gift card and everything you charge must be paid back.